Kalmat/PyWinCtl/README.md

 - When updating callbacks, remember to set ALL desired callbacks.
 Non-present (None) callbacks will be deactivated

 ***Important macOS Apple Script version notice <a name="watchdog-macos-comments"></a>***

 - Might be very slow and resource-consuming
 - It uses the title to identify the window, so if it changes, the watchdog will consider it is not available anymore and will stop
-- Use ''updatedTitle()'' to try to get the new title (not fully guaranteed since it uses a similarity check)
+- To avoid this, use ''tryToFind(True)'' method to try to find the new title (not fully guaranteed since it uses a similarity check, so the new title might not be found or correspond to a different window)

 ## Menu Features <a name="menu-features"></a>